Biased Counseling & Mandatory Delay

 In addition to including the information provided in the state-prepared materials, the video must show an ultrasound of the heartbeat of an "unborn child" in monthly increments from three to 14 weeks gestational age in a manner designed to convey the state's preference for childbirth over abortion, and the positive aspects of adoption.

-A woman is not required to receive the information otherwise required if: (1) her physician can demonstrate that he or she reasonably believed imparting the information would have caused a "severely adverse" effect on the woman's physical or mental health; (2) the abortion is necessary to preserve the woman's life; (3) the pregnancy is the result of rape or incest; (4) the fetus would have been born with grave defects; (5) the woman is 14 or younger; or (6) if the abortion was neccessary in a case where a ruptured membrane would cause a serious infection.
+A woman is not required to receive the information otherwise required if: (1) her physician can demonstrate that he or she reasonably believed imparting the information would have caused a "severely adverse" effect on the woman's physical or mental health; (2) the abortion is necessary to preserve the woman's life or avert a serious risk of substantial and irreversible impairment of a major bodily function; (3) the pregnancy is the result of rape or incest; (4) the fetus would have been born with grave defects; (5) the woman is 14 or younger; (6) if the abortion was necessary in a case where a ruptured membrane would cause a serious infection; or (7) two physicians concur that the fetus has an anomaly incompatible with live birth.

 A court held that a previous version of this law was constitutional.
 Utah Women's Clinic v.
 Leavitt, 844 F. Supp.
 1482 (D. Utah 1994), rev'd in part, appeal dismissed in part, 75 F.3d 564 (10th Cir.
 1995), cert. denied, 518 U.S. 1019 (1996).